codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups is a command that prints all the groups the current user is part of. chown is a command used to change the owner of a file. e.g "chown betty hello" will change the owner of the file "hello" to "betty". touch is a command used to create a new file.
+groups is a command that prints all the groups the current user is part of. chown is a command used to change the owner of a file. e.g "chown betty hello" will change the owner of the file "hello" to "betty". touch is a command used to create a new file. chmod u+x is a command that adds execute permission to the owner of a file. e.g "chmod u+x hello" adds execute permission to the hello file.